jhpyle/docassemble/_docs/background.md

       is useful if the task failed because a necessary variable was undefined; in that case, the first item in this list will be the name of this undefined variable.
+* `the_task.revoke()` will terminate the task.
+If you only want to remove the task from the queue if it has not started running yet, you can set the optional keyword argument `terminate` to `False`.

 [Celery] will start trying to run the `bg_task` [action] as soon as possible after `background_action()` is called.
 If a lot of other